xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 3. Click **Save changes**.

-Once all the required color swatches have been created in the **Color swatches** section, they are ready to use.
+Once the required color swatches have been created in the **Color swatches** section, they can be [added to product descriptions](##adding-color-swatches-to-product-descriptions).

+### Viewing and Managing Existing Color Swatches
-Note that the store administrator can sort, edit and delete their color swatches at any time using the same section.
+It is possible to view, sort, edit and delete color swatches at any time using the **Color swatches** section of the store back end.

+## Adding Color Swatches to Product Descriptions
+To add color swatches to product descriptions, you will need to assign the color swatches created in the  **Color swatches** section to the attributes used by your products.
+The process will have some specifics depending on the type of attributes being used ([product-specific](###adding-color-swatches-to-products-using-product-specific-attributes), [product class](###adding-color-swatches-to-products-using-product-class-attributes) or [global](###adding-color-swatches-to-products-using-global-attributes)).
+For detailed information on product attributes in X-Cart, see the section {% link "Product classes and attributes" ref_T90ZcEpP %}of this manual.

-## Adding Color Swatches for Product-Specific Attributes
+### Adding Color Swatches to Products Using Product-Specific Attributes

-After the color swatches you require have been created, they need to be added to product descriptions.
-For this purpose:
+If you need to add color swatches to just a couple of products in your store, and/or the color swatches need to be unique for each of the products, it is recommended that you add them at the level of attributes of specific products.

+Here's how to do it:

 1. Find the product for which you need to add color swatches (**Catalog** -> **Products**), proceed to the product details page and go to the **Attributes** tab to access the product attributes.
 (In case there are no product attributes configured for the product, you will need to {% link "create" ref_kEKoAxJB %} them first.)